 Freshers to Sri Lanka will, at first, be impressed by the unique cultural, historical experience in the country.
 The natural beauty takes most travellers to surprise beaches, wildlife reserves, rainforests make the most part of the natural wealth of the island.
 There are so much to do and see in Sri Lanka a traveller cannot grasp all the important places with unfamiliar native names and the amazing choice of attractions.

 However, there are few factors that every traveller aware of before stepping into the island.
-We have listed below few “don’t ” and ” do’s” for travelling in Sri Lanka.
+We have listed below a few “don’t ” and ” do’s” for travelling in Sri Lanka.

 Have a nice holiday!
 The shopping, delicious food, nightlife and culture of Colombo is electric.
 There are several department stores in Colombo to explore but newcomers cannot past the Odel shopping mall; Pettah bazaar, cafes, fabulous restaurants and the great spot for the shopaholic in you.

 Try Sri Lankan delicious spicy seafood.
 Other than the ubiquitous Rice, there is a vast array of delicious Sri Lankan foods varieties, one highly recommended is Seafood, they are fresh, delicious and cheap too.
 Drop into a fruits stall and you will be amazed by the number of a different variety of tropical fruits offered by the shop owner.